AlperShal/FastLED-Firebase-Project/README.md

  - Nineth, save your file (Ctrl + S) and upload the code to your ESP8266.
 (Do not forget chosing ESP8266's communication port at Tools > Port)
  - Tenth, make wiring.
 Connect 5V electricity to strip led.
 (Should be 5 cables in your strip led.
 Color data, positive currency, negative currency, additional positive currency for ESP and additional negative currency for ESP.)
  - Eleventh, connect additional negative to G (ground), connect additional positive to VIN and connect color data to D4 pin.
  - Twelveth, press RST button and wait code to start.
 When code starts first led of your led strip will light in tree different color.
-(Colors should light Red, Green and Blue color in order.)
+(Leds should light Red, Green and Blue color in order.)
- If it is true: Congragulations, you can change your Led Mode from Firebase and use it however you want.
+ If it is true: Congragulations, you can change your Led Mode in Firebase and use it however you want.
 LedModes;
  - Off - Turns lef off
  - Custom - Custom colors